surajnarwade/surajnarwade/README.md

 ## Hi there 👋

 I am Suraj Narwade.
-I work as a Senior Platform Engineer for [RVU](https://www.rvu.co.uk/).
+I work as a Platform Engineer for Natwest Boxed.
 As a part of Platform Engineering, I work around Cloud-Native technologies like Kubernetes, Golang, Docker, Prometheus, AWS, EKS, etc

 I am a Open-Source & Cloud-native enthusiast who contributes to Open Source in every possible way.
 I am CNCF Ambassador.
 Before moving to London, He was an active member of the local container-centric meetups in Bangalore and Pune, India.